-In collaboration with Allergan, we have discovered and are developing a new class of small molecule drug candidates that we believe provide the potential for a significant breakthrough in the treatment of neuropathic pain.
-Using our proprietary drug discovery platform, we identified a previously unappreciated target for neuropathic pain, which is an alpha adrenergic receptor.
-We have discovered and are developing orally active, small molecule drug candidates that selectively activate this target.
+In collaboration with Allergan, we have discovered and are developing a new class of small molecule product candidates that provide the potential for a significant breakthrough in the treatment of chronic pain.
+Using our proprietary drug discovery platform, we identified a previously unappreciated target for chronic pain, which is an alpha adrenergic receptor.
 Our novel alpha adrenergic agonists provide highly effective pain relief in a wide range of preclinical models, without the side effects of current pain therapies, including sedation and cardiovascular and respiratory effects.
-Allergan has demonstrated that these drug candidates are highly potent and efficacious when administered orally in relevant animal models and are more efficacious than Neurontin in preclinical models at approximately 300-fold lower doses.
-Allergan is currently conducting Phase II development in this program.
+Allergan has completed Phase I studies and is currently conducting Phase II development in this program.